FREE SHIPPING on orders over $75 International: over $250

 One of the most common questions that we see is, "what tea should I use with such and such yixing teapot?".
 The question itself is flawed.

-Once you get the teapot, try brewing various teas in it, and you'll see which pair best.
-As one fellow tea-head said: "a tea should be choosing a pot, not the other way around".
-You can be making educated guesses based on various characteristics mentioned above, but at the end of the day, you won't really know until you'll test it.
+Once you get the teapot, try brewing various teas in it, and you'll see which pairs best.
+As one fellow tea-head said: "A tea should be choosing a pot, not the other way around".
+You can be making educated guesses based on various characteristics mentioned above, but at the end of the day, you won't really know until you test it.
 Tea and clay are, in a way, a living matter, full of surprises.

-By itself, "fully handmade" means precisely that: made entirely by hands.
-But what if the maker is not well experienced?
+By itself, "fully handmade" means precisely that: made entirely by hand.
+But what if the maker is not well-experienced?
 What if his (or her) craftsmanship is not on the level yet?
-On the other hand, when it comes to yixing teapots, half-handmade means that the teapot was made with the help of a mold.
+On the other hand, in yixing teapots, half-handmade means the teapot was made with the help of a mold.
 And if the mold is well-made, so is the teapot that comes out of it.
 Not to mention that it takes skills to finish the model that comes out of a mold.
-Even distinguished artists make half-handmade teapots alongside fully-handmade ones.
+Even distinguished artists make half-handmade teapots alongside fully handmade ones.
 Here is our article on the subject.

 At the end of the day, it doesn't really matter whether the teapot is fully handmade or half handmade.
 What matters is whether or not it does a good job transforming tea taste.

 Getting a teapot made by an established artist usually ensures that it is made of good clay.
-Due to the relative scarcity of good yixing clay, it is naturally distributed among teapot makers based on their ranks.
-A well-established artist (or an established studio) has better connections and means to source better quality clay than a no-name that doesn't even want to work with expensive high-quality material.
+Due to the relative scarcity of good yixing clay, it is naturally distributed among teapot makers according to their rank.
+A well-established artist (or an established studio) has better connections and means to source higher-quality clay than a no-name who doesn't even want to work with expensive, high-quality material.

-First of all, season it (you can but don't have to season it with tea).
+First of all, season it (you can, but don't have to season it with tea).
 Boil water in a larger clean pot.
-When the water boils, put it on low heat so that the water does not roll too hard.
-Carefully submerge the teapot entirely (and separately the lid) in the water.
+When the water boils, turn the heat down so the water does not roll hard.
+Carefully submerge the teapot entirely (and the lid separately) in the water.
 Leave it there for 15-20 minutes.
 Make sure that the teapot is not hitting the pot.
 That's it.
 Your teapot is ready for use.
-Seasoning not only will clean your teapot but also will seal the pores just enough not to be absorbing too much taste.
+Seasoning will clean the teapot and flush out the kiln dust and raw clay smell.
+A gentle boil helps flush out kiln dust and any remaining odors from the surface, so the pot starts clean and can interact with tea liquor more evenly from the first use.

-Most would recommend dedicating each teapot to a single type of tea.
-For example, one yixing only for white teas, another yixing teapot only for light oolongs, and another for dark oolongs.
-While it is, indeed, a good idea and we also recommend such an approach, it is not strictly necessary.
 If you take good care of your teapot by thoroughly washing it (using just water.
 You must never use detergents.
-If you absolutely must, you may use baking soda, but better if you don't), you can safely brew various teas in it without afflicting their tastes on each other.
+If you absolutely must, you may use baking soda, but it's better if you don't), you can safely brew various teas in it without afflicting their tastes on each other.
 If anything, you can re-season the pot, and you'll be fine.

 Important note: don't brew tisanes in unglazed teapots that you are not planning to dedicate strictly to herbal tea.
 Many non-camellia sinensis plants have very potent oils that will be impossible to remove.

-While yixing clay is, indeed, an amazing clay, it's not a must to practice Gong Fu Cha.
-In fact, the origins of the modern Gong Fu Cha come from Wuyi Shan and Chaozhou.
+While yixing clay is indeed an amazing clay, it's not a must to practice Gong Fu Cha.
+In fact, the origins of modern Gong Fu Cha lie in Wuyi Shan and Chaozhou.
 While Wuyi Oolongs (Yancha) were introduced to yixing pretty early on, they didn't have yixing teapots in Chaozhou.
-Instead, they make their own Chaozhou clay teapots which they've been successfully using with Dan Gong Oolongs for centuries.
-The other famous Chinese clays are Ni Xing clay from Guangxi, Jian Shui clay from Yunnan, and Rong Chang from Sichuan.
+Instead, they make their own Chaozhou clay teapots, which they've been successfully using with Dan Cong Oolongs for centuries.
+The other famous Chinese clays are Ni Xing clay (坭兴) from Guangxi, Jian Shui clay (建水) from Yunnan, and Rong Chang clay (荣昌) from Chongqing, from the area that was historically part of Sichuan.
 Each has its own characteristics beneficial for tea.
 Also, as mentioned above, some teas may benefit more from being brewed in porcelain, glazed teaware, glass, or even in silver teapots.

 Tea should be choosing a pot, not the other way around.